qtoden/incoming-orienteerer/README.md

 2. Run `npm install` in the project directory

 ## Configuration
+Edit `settings.json` to configure the application.
+Available settings can be seen in the `schema.ts` file.

+## Browser configuration
 Allow audio to be automatically played in the client web browser.

 ### Chrome